Physics of the Impossible: Types of impossibilities

-Class I impossibilities
+Class I

-Class I Impossibilities are "technologies that are impossible today, but that do not violate the known laws of physics."
+Class I Impossibilities are "technologies that are impossible today, but that do not violate the known laws of physics".
 Kaku speculates that these technologies may become available in some limited form in a century or two.

 Shields up!
 One of the commands used by Captain Kirk in the TV series Star Trek.
 Force fields are vital for surviving any battle in the fictional world, but what exactly are force fields?
 In science fiction force fields are very straight forward, but to make a repulsive force does appear impossible to make in a lab.
 Gravity appears in the four force list in Kaku's book.
 Gravity acts as the exact opposite of a force field, but has many similar properties.
 The whole planet keeps us standing on the ground and we cannot counter the force by jumping.

 A future technology that may be seen within a lifetime is a new advanced stealth technology.
-This is a Class I Impossibility.
-In 2006, Duke University and Imperial College were able to bend microwaves around an object so that it would appear invisible in the microwave range.
+This is a Class I impossibility.
+In 2006, Duke University and Imperial College bent microwaves around an object so that it would appear invisible in the microwave range.
 The object is like a boulder in a stream.
 Downstream the water has converged in such a way that there is no evidence of a boulder upstream.
 Likewise, the microwaves converge in such a way that, to an observer from any direction, there is no evidence of an object.
-In 2008, two groups, one at Caltech and the other at Karlsruhe Institute of Technology, were able to bend red light and blue-green of the visible spectrum.
-This made the object appear invisible in the red and blue green light range.
-However, this was only at the microscopic level.
+In 2008, two groups, one at Caltech and the other at Karlsruhe Institute of Technology, bent red light and blue-green of the visible spectrum.
+This made the object appear invisible in the red and blue green light range at the microscopic level.

 Teleportation is a class I impossibility, in that it does not violate the laws of physics, and could possibly exist on the time scale of a century.
 In 1988, researchers first teleported information at the quantum level.
-As of 2018 information can be teleported from Atom A to Atom B, for example.
+As of 2008 information can be teleported from Atom A to Atom B, for example.
 But this is nothing like beaming Captain Kirk down to a planet and back.
 In order to do that, a person would have to be dissolved atom by atom then rematerialized at the other end.
 On the scale of a decade, it will probably be possible to teleport the first molecule, and maybe even a virus.